Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Family Services Center of Coffee County will provide multiple programs and/or services for at-risk youth who need development of positive skills, community connections and strong and stable home life with adequate supervision and mentoring.
-Services include: Case Management, Parent Project, Why Try, Home-Based Counseling and Tutoring
+The Family Services Center of Coffee County provides several programs and services for at‑risk youth.
+These services help young people build positive skills, make connections in the community, and strengthen their home life with proper supervision and mentoring.
+Programs include Case Management, the Parent Project, Why Try, Home‑Based Counseling, and Tutoring.

 PHYSICAL ADDRESS